Submission and

 Student selection

-Applicants to the DiMeN DTP Students select and rank three advertised projects at application stage to the DiMeN DTP.
+Applicants to the DiMeN DTP Students select two advertised projects at application stage to the DiMeN DTP.
 Our academic panel anonymously scores and shortlists applicants, with the top 90 interviewed by a panel of academics from across the partner institutions.
 The DTP is open to international candidates, up to the UKRI mandated cap of 30% per intake.
 International fee difference is not covered by DiMeN, but by institutions as per the DTP partnership agreement.

 The final selection of supported project/student combinations will be made on the basis of student quality by the DiMeN Management Board.